tanzircoderrect/OpenRace/website/docs/doc-overview.md

 ### PreProcessing

 This directory contains a number of passes and transformations that make the LLVM IR easier for our tool to analyze.

-### RaceDetect

-This directory contains the function that combines all the individual components.

-This function takes an LLVM IR module as input, constructs the ProgramTrace, does all of the individual analyses, and then combines their results to do the actual race detection.

 ### Reporter